Photo by Elvert Barnes.

 Mark J. Mitchell’s latest novel, The Magic War just appeared from Loose Leaves Publishing.
 He studied writing at UC Santa Cruz under Raymond Carver and George Hitchcock.
 His work has appeared in the several anthologies and hundreds of periodicals.
 Three of his chapbooks— Three Visitors, Lent, 1999, and Artifacts and Relics—and the novel, Knight Prisoner are available through Amazon and Barnes and Noble..
 He lives with his wife Joan Juster and makes a living pointing out pretty things in San Francisco.

-Sergio A. Ortiz (Featured Poet, August, 2017) is a poet, a two-time Pushcart nominee, a four-time Best of the Web nominee, and 2016 Best of the Net nominee.
-His poems have appeared or are forthcoming in Valparaiso Poetry Review, Loch Raven Review, Drunk Monkeys, Algebra of Owls, Free State Review, and The Paragon Journal.
+Sergio A. Ortiz (Featured Poet, August, 2017) is a two-time Pushcart nominee, a six-time Best of the Web nominee, and 2016/17 Best of the Net nominee.
+His poems have appeared or are forthcoming in Valparaiso Poetry Review, Loch Raven Review, Drunk Monkeys, Algebra Of Owls, Free State Review, and The Paragon Journal.
+His chapbook, An Animal Resembling Desire, will be published by Finishing Line Press.
+He is currently working on his first full-length collection of poems, Elephant Graveyard.

 Kenneth Pobo has a new book of poems out from Circling Rivers called Loplop in a Red City.
 His work has appeared in: The Queer South anthology, Caesura, Colorado Review, Mudfish, and elsewhere.